 Parry Sound sits on the shores of the largest group of freshwater lakes on earth.
-Over one hundred Grade 4, 5 and 6 students from Parry Sound Public School have a better appreciation of what that means after attending the 9th annual Georgian Bay Water Festival held on May 19th at Killbear Provincial Park.
-Local elementary schools are engaged in the festival on a rotating basis, with more than 1,200 students participating in the water festival over the past eight years.
+Over one hundred Grade 4, 5 and 6 students from area school have a better appreciation of what that means after attending the annual Georgian Bay Water Festival held in May at Killbear Provincial Park.
+Local elementary schools are engaged in the festival on a rotating basis, with more than 1,500 students participating in the water festival since 2007.

 Parry Sound High School student volunteers are key to this successful event; some are activity station leaders while other students help guide groups to their stations.
 “It is exciting to see the students taking on a teaching role and being so enthusiastic every year,” said Delaina Arnold, Education & Stewardship Coordinator of the Georgian Bay Biosphere Reserve.
 “It makes for an excellent day of learning and fun for the elementary students.”

-Georgian Bay Biosphere Reserve staff and the festival steering committee thank all of the partners that help make this event successful.
-Delaina Arnold said “We are grateful for the financial support of the Friends of Killbear, partner support from the Eastern Georgian Bay Stewardship Council, and volunteer time from the Parry Sound High School students and Mr. Graham Poole.”
+Georgian Bay Biosphere Reserve staff and the festival steering committee thank all of the partners that help make this event successful, and are extremely grateful for the volunteer time from the Parry Sound High School students and Mr. Graham Poole.

 Check out the Parry Sound Water Festival Guide – a ‘how to’ for running your own Water Festival!